 They then return to the room to disconnect the infusion system from the patient.
 In doing so, the technologist will be exposed to the highest levels of radiation in diagnostic nuclear medicine practice (immediately after injection of a PET radiopharmaceutical) multiple times every day.
 As radiation protection is not included or provided for with the infusion system, the technologist receives a radiation dose for any procedure such as removing the cannula from the patient, check the patient’s wellbeing, or responding to their call for attention;

-The automatic system does not offer any protection to the operator.
+As the patient has typically been injected with the radioisotope [F-18]-FDG with an energy level of 511 keV which has a half-life of 110 mins; The automatic system does not offer any protection to the operator.
 After the injection, we must consider that the patient is now a very highly radioactive and mobile source emanating radiation!

 We see in the literature supplied by the manufacturer the automatic system, with patient and personnel having a discussion including physical contact, giving the impression that the unit is safe and radiation exposure after delivery is not a concern.